 Your immune system is essential for protecting you from infections, viruses and disease, and also supports healing when you injure yourself.
 Our immunity blood test gives you a clear reading of the key biomarkers involved in supporting your immune health, so you can identify the areas that need improvement.

 As well as measuring your full blood count, the immune blood test measures the essential nutrients needed to support your immune system such as ferritin, active B12 and vitamin D and keep it working efficiently.

 White blood cells are the major components of the immune system.
 They help to protect your body from invading pathogens and infectious diseases.
 There are 5 types and they each have specific jobs within the system to help protect the body.

-Our immunity blood test will provide you with a measurement of your white blood cell count together with red blood cells and hematocrit.
+Our immunity blood test will provide you with a measurement of your white blood cell count together with red blood cells.
 Red blood cells are important for carrying oxygen around the body to the tissues that need it.
 Oxygen is essential for producing energy, a vital requirement during an immune response.

 You’ll also gain a good understanding of your micronutrient levels such as ferritin and active B12 which are essential for the production of red blood cells and their oxygen-carrying capacity.

 Vitamin D is also measured which is not only vital for bone health, but is important for the regulation of the immune system.
 Some research shows that vitamin D deficiency can lead to an increased risk of autoimmunity, where your immune cells attack your body cells by mistake causing damage and illness.